 Food remnants can be used in the house and garden as cleaners, fertilizers and insect repellants.

-As the largest food wasting country in the world, the US tosses $165 billion dollars in food annually.
 Every step taken toward rethinking our daily approach to food waste has an impact.
 Small habits grow into greater awareness that spreads throughout the community reducing environmental expenditure, greenhouse gas emissions and food waste.
 That awareness creates a culture of support for organizations like Table to Table that rescue food from its likely dire end – the garbage can.
 Last year alone, Table to Table rescued more than 11 million pounds of food from our community of donors.
 A full circle approach of smarter shopping, throwing away less food, reusing and recycling food scraps and waste, and supporting food rescue organizations will all work to address the crises of hunger and maintain the well-being of our neighborhoods.